-The table below presents information as of February 19, 2014 regarding (i) the Selling Securityholders, (ii) the common units beneficially owned by each of them after giving effect to the exchange or settlement of securities they received or will receive in connection with the Avoca Transaction, (iii) the common units that they may sell or otherwise dispose of from time to time under this prospectus and (iv) the beneficial ownership of our common units by the Selling Securityholders as adjusted to reflect the assumed sale of all of the common units offered under this prospectus.
+Since the Selling Securityholders do not yet beneficially own any of the common units registered hereby, KKR will, if and when it elects to issue KKR & Co.
+L.P. common units to the Selling Securityholders in connection with the Prisma Transaction, file one or more prospectus supplements containing additional information about the beneficial ownership of common units by such Selling Securityholders.
+Such additional information may include (i) the common units beneficially owned by each of the Selling Securityholders after giving effect to the issuance of common units that they will receive from us in 2014 in connection with the Prisma Transaction, (ii) the common units that they may sell or otherwise dispose of from time to time under this prospectus and the relevant prospectus supplement and (iii) the beneficial ownership of our common units by the Selling Securityholders as adjusted to reflect the assumed sale of all of the common units offered under this prospectus and the relevant prospectus supplement.
+Any such prospectus supplement may add, update, substitute or change the information contained in this prospectus, including the identities of any Selling Securityholder and the number of common units being offered and sold by such Selling Securityholder.

-We have prepared the following table based on information given to us by, or on behalf of, the Selling Securityholders on or before that date.
+We have prepared the following table based on information given to us by, or on behalf of, the Selling Securityholders on or before May 14, 2014.
 We have not independently verified this information.
 Information about the Selling Securityholders may change over time.
-The term "Selling Securityholders" includes the Selling Securityholders listed below and their pledgees, assignees, transferees, donees and successors-in-interest.
-We may amend or supplement this prospectus from time to time in the future to update or change this list of selling securityholders and common units which may be offered and sold to identify such pledgees, assignees, transferees, donees and successors-in-interest.
+Any additional information about the Selling Securityholders will be set forth in one or more prospectus supplements to the extent required prior to the time of any offer or sale of such Selling Securityholder under the registration statement of which this prospectus forms a part.
+The term "Selling Securityholders" includes the Selling Securityholders listed below and their pledgees, assignees, transferees, donees and successors-ininterest.
+We may amend or supplement this prospectus from time to time in the future to update or change this list of selling securityholders and common units which may be offered and sold to identify such pledgees, assignees, transferees, donees and successors-ininterest.
 The registration of these common units does not necessarily mean that the Selling Securityholders will sell all or any of the common units.
 In addition, the Selling Securityholders may have sold, transferred or otherwise disposed of, or may sell, transfer or otherwise dispose of, at any time and from time to time, common units in transactions exempt from the registration requirements of the Securities Act after the date on which they provided the information set forth on the table below.

-Unless otherwise indicated below under "Material Relationships with the Selling Securityholders", based on representations made to us by the Selling Securityholders, none of the Selling Securityholders has or within the past three years has had, any position, office or other material relationship with us or any of our affiliates.
-To our knowledge, none of the Selling Securityholders are broker-dealers or affiliates of broker-dealers, nor at the time of the acquisition did any Selling Securityholders have direct or indirect agreements or understandings with any person to distribute any common units.
+Unless otherwise indicated below under "Material Relationships with the Selling Securityholders," based on representations made to us by the Selling Securityholders, none of the Selling Securityholders has or within the past three years has had, any position, office or other material relationship with us or any of our affiliates.
+To our knowledge, except as may be disclosed in a prospectus supplement, none of the Selling Securityholders are broker-dealers or affiliates of broker-dealers, nor at the time of the acquisition did any Selling Securityholders have direct or indirect agreements or understandings with any person to distribute any common units.
 Certain of our affiliates, including KKR Capital Markets LLC, are broker-dealers.

-None of the Selling Securityholders beneficially own 1% or more of our outstanding common units, based on 288,143,327 common units outstanding as of February 18, 2014.
-The address of each of the persons in this table is: c/o Avoca Capital, 75 St. Stephens Green, Dublin 2, Ireland.
+None of the Selling Securityholders beneficially own 1% or more of our outstanding common units, based on 408,004,049 common units outstanding as of May 14, 2014.